Informed Consent for Treatment

 Questions

-If you are experiencing an emergency, crisis, or need immediate assistance, please call 911 or the National Crisis Hotline at 988, or go to your nearest emergency room.
-Additional crisis resources can be found at here
+If you are experiencing a medical emergency or mental health crisis, please call 911, contact the National Crisis Hotline at 988, or go to your nearest emergency room.
+Additional crisis resources can be found here.